grannycart/by-sound-alone_source/notes_and_todos-subworld_story1.md

 * [ ] more strongly emphasize the feeling of _prey_.
 I think it feels like they are prey for the sub with the ram throughout the book, might as well explicitly double down on it.
 * [ ] Make sure it's clear that the ping is the sound of 'active' sonar.
 Describe the sound of the ping
 	* a great round sound
+* [ ] the sub with the ram probably identifies which Authority they are when they reach out the first time over ship-to-ship.
+But the crew acts like they don't know who they are later.
+Make sure this is consistent and makes sense.
 * [ ] hatch in Prospect sail is at top of _control room_ not sail
 * [ ] fix the bumpers stored on deck outside pressure hull?
-	* Seems iike maybe they should not be the inflatey kind
+	* Seems like maybe they should not be the inflatey kind
 * [ ] maybe they refer to the bottomless deep as 'the hole'
 * [ ] remove any references to jesus or christ or heaven --- there is no heaven, only hell.
 A submariner either ends up in hell, or escapes it.
 	* [ ] no god-damning either: there is no god